TechnoCosmic/zero/README.md

     // ...
 }
 ```
-If you allow a dynamic thread to be `join()ed` by passing `true` to `run()`, that thread's return code is passed out as the return code from `join()`.
+If you `join()` a Thread that is NOT flagged for auto-cleanup, that thread's return code is passed out as the return code from `join()`.
 This is a simple form of message passing from the dynamic thread back to the main logic.
 There are many other ways, such as using Pipes as IPC as shown earlier or sharing access to memory, perhaps dynamically allocated.

 ## Advanced Threading - Atomic Blocks